EDUCBA

 Follow the steps as same from Step 1 to Step 4 as we used in the previous example.

-Step 2: Use formula as =ISODD(A2) under Formal Values where this formula is a true box.
-This formula works in the same manner; the previous one works in Example 1.
+Step 2: Use the formula as =ISODD(A2) under Formal Values, where this formula is a true box.
+This formula works similarly; the previous one works in Example 1.
 It captures whether the value in cell A2 is odd or not.
-If it is odd, then it performs the operation we perform on that cell.
+If it is odd, it performs the operation we perform on that cell.

 Insert a helper column 2

-Step 3: Again, do the same procedure as we did in the previous example.
-Click on the Format button and select the appropriate color of your choice as a shade under the Fill section.
+Step 3: Again, do the same procedure as in the previous example.
+Click the Format button and select the appropriate color as a shade under the Fill section.
 Once done, press the OK button.

 Insert a helper column 3